Strait of Baltiysk: Shipping

-Russian blockade

-The Strait of Baltiysk is a strait where international navigation is governed by a non-suspendable innocent passage regime under the United Nations Convention on the Law of the Sea (dead-end strait).
+International navigation through the Strait of Baltiysk is governed by a non-suspendable innocent passage regime under the United Nations Convention on the Law of the Sea (dead-end strait).
 Despite the law since the 1990s Russia periodically blocks navigation via the strait to Polish ports.

-Since 2006, Poland has considered digging another canal across the Vistula Spit in order to circumvent this restriction.
-The Vistula Spit canal was eventually built in 2019-2022.
+From 2006, Poland considered digging another canal across the Vistula Spit to circumvent this restriction.
+Poland started construction of the Vistula Spit canal in 2019, and opened it on 17 September 2022, allowing ships to enter the Polish port of Elbląg without passing through the Strait of Baltiysk in Russia's Kaliningrad region.

 History

 In 1497 a storm surge dug a new gat, then called the Neues [Pillauer] Tief or Pillauer Seetief (New [Pillau] Deep, Pillau Sea Deep), through the Vistula Spit.
 In 1510 another storm surge widened and deepened that gat to navigability.
 It measured 550 m in length and 360 m in width.
 In 1626 King Gustavus Adolphus of Sweden landed with 37 ships next to the gat, at a spot already slightly fortified, transforming it into the Pillau Fortress, and holding it for ten years (till the Treaty of Stuhmsdorf), also in order to pressure his brother-in-law George William, Duke of Prussia and Elector of Brandenburg, to support him in the Polish–Swedish War and the Thirty Years' War.
 The Swedes extended the adjacent Pillau village and built its first place of worship, a Lutheran church.
 In 1638 the Duke moved his residence to the close-by ducal capital Königsberg in Prussia.

 In the 1960s the gat was expanded and now it measures 400 m in width and 12 m in depth.